-- 2. Develop measureable objectives to evaluate progress towards addressing limiting factors for fish and wildlife from restoration actions.
+- Develop measureable objectives in advance of the next annual review to evaluate progress towards addressing limiting factors for fish and wildlife from restoration actions.
 These objectives should support the umbrella projects' implementation strategy used to identify and select projects. - 3.
 The Council recommends that umbrella projects rely on existing literature and access available regional data to inform their technical experts tasked with reviewing the biological benefits of proposed habitat actions as recommended in the Council's 2013 recommendations for Umbrella projects. - 4.
 The Council is developing guidance for Program RME to inform habitat actions in the tributaries.
 Council recommends that guidance produced through this effort should be considered for Umbrella Project RME approaches. - 5.
 Sponsors should continue to consider and incorporate specific criteria to screen projects for implementation based on: available projections about changes in climate, human population growth and demands for natural resources.
 Likewise, sponsors should factor in effects from or strategies against impacts of contaminants on restoration works. - 6.
 Umbrella projects should gather information to convey that: - a. habitat actions are properly implemented (implementation monitoring) and - b. that the habitat action is addressing the limiting factor as expected by monitoring for the physical change in the targeted limiting factor and, as feasible, document over time a change in the fish life-stage using that habitat (site/action specific effectiveness monitoring). - c.
 If the Program has approved/codified this type of habitat action to be effective in addressing the limiting factor then only implementation monitoring is needed. - 7.
 Project sponsors should consider adding existing monitoring sites to the explorer tool on the Bonneville funded Monitoringresources.org, with assistance of PNAMP staff, and provide these site locations and restoration site locations to the Bonneville funded Project Implementation Map on CBfish.org or other publically accessible geodatabase. - 8.
 Council encourages Bonneville to consider two-year contracts for the umbrella projects that don't already have a two-year contract cycle in place.
-The contracting policy does not appear to be consistent between projects and those who don't have a two-year contract in place said that it was difficult to maintain a constant funding stream for restoration work through-out the year. - 9.
+The contracting policy does not appear to be consistent between projects and those who don't have a two-year contract in place said that it was difficult to maintain a constant funding stream for restoration work throughout the year. - 9.
 Annual reports to Council: The next annual report is due in February 2018 for calendar year 2017.
-The annual summary needs to include project cost, project title, location and short project summary, including anticipated benefits to fish and wildlife, implementation timeline, and expenditures on administration and implementation. - 10.
-As project review and selection criteria change, Council staff should be notified of the potential change and reason for change before it happens.
+The annual summary needs to include project cost, project title, location and a short project summary, including anticipated benefits to fish and wildlife, implementation timeline, outcomes (in terms of progress toward meeting